Tag Archives: books

 Mansfield Madness:

 In material (mundane) consciousness, we focus on all things external and temporary.
-The body, unlike the self, doesn’t last.
-Bhakti-yoga is the process of connecting to the most fundamental and eternal part of ourselves.
+Unfortunately, the body, unlike the eternal self, doesn’t last.
+Bhakti-yoga is the better option.
+It’s a process of connecting to the most fundamental and (even better), the eternal part of ourselves.
 Philosophers like Socrates recommended getting in touch with self and Jane Austen wrote about it in her novels.
-Her heroines ‘meditate’ (really, this is how Austen describes it).
-Meditation often meant to spend some time in silence or prayer.
-Anne Elliot, the heroine of Persuasion, is finally assured that Captain Wentworth still loves her.
-Years before, Anne had refused his marriage proposal, on the advice of a mother-figure, owing to Wentworth’s lack of fortune, yet Anne had been in love). she goes to her own room to “recover” herself.
-“An interval of meditation, serious and grateful, was the best corrective of every thing dangerous in such high-wrought felicity
+What’s res interesting is that her heroines ‘meditate.’
+Literally, Jane Austen used this term, “meditation” which, 250 years ago (in 2026) just means to spend some time in silence or prayer.
+Anne Elliot, the heroine of Persuasion, is nearly overwhelmed, at the end of the novel, when she is finally assured that Captain Wentworth still loves her.
+She retreats to her room for a few minutes to steady her emotions, by meditation.
+Years before, Anne had refused his marriage proposal, on the advice of a mother-figure (owing to Wentworth’s lack of fortune and position), yet Anne had been deeply in love.
+So after Wentworth comes back to her, Anne experiences feelings of such happiness that she finds herself needing to meditate.
+“An interval of meditation, serious and grateful, was the best corrective of every thing dangerous in such high-wrought felicity…” (Persuasion, Ch.
+11).
+Meditation helps us clarify our thoughts and feelings.
+In Pride & Prejudice, after reading Mr. Darcy’s letter, which unfolded all her prideful misconceptions about him, Elizabeth meditated on the truth of the ‘evidence’ and exclaims, “Till this moment I never knew myself.”
+(Ch.
+36).
+From that point in the novel, Elizabeth and Darcy gradually begin to understand each other.
+The more they know about themselves, the better they respect and appreciate each other and at last they are able to “connect.”
+They each experienced their own personal realization, each confronts their mistaken attitudes.
+Without honestly understanding themselves first, they never would have been able to love and respect each other.
+Truly a romantic relationship!

 By the way, gotta say this…it’s striking that many of the unprincipled characters in Austen’s novels, are the one many modern readers “fall for.”
 They find Mary Crawford (and her rakish brother, Henry Crawford, irresistibly charming!
-It’s like they’ve been reading a different novel or they simply refuse to acknowledge the truth presented about them.
+It’s like they haven’t understood anything that is going on (in the novel)!
+As if they have been reading a different novel, they simply refuse to acknowledge the truth presented about Henry and Mary.
 Like Edmund, they ignore the fact that some characters are behaving monstrously.
-They are explicitly telling us what they are.
-Here’s Mary Crawford speaking lightly about her thoughtlessness—“Selfishness must always be forgiven you know, because there is no hope for a cure.”
+They are explicitly telling us what they are!
+Mary Crawford speaks lightly about her thoughtlessness—“Selfishness must always be forgiven you know, because there is no hope for a cure.”
 (MP Ch 7).
 Despite telling everyone around them what they are like, people don’t seem to hear.
 We feel for them if they ever meet a “Mary Crawford.”
 Meanwhile, the heroine in Mansfield Park, Fanny Price, has to fight off Mary’s brother, Henry, who is just as deceptive.
 Fanny loves Edmund, but cannot reveal it.
 She is not blinded by Mary’s charm and has not forgotten her faults—

 “Could she believe Miss Crawford to deserve him, it would be – Oh, how different it would be – how far more tolerable!
 But he was deceived in her: he gave her merits which she had not; her faults were what they had ever been, but he saw them no longer.”
 (MP, Ch)